elmjonas/ACDB/Articles/trolle24_orgacids_w_na_cl/README.txt

 Supporting data for the work:
-"Modeling Local Aerosol Surface Environments: Clustering of Organic Acids, Water, and Ions".
+"Modeling Local Aerosol Surface Environments: Clustering of Pyruvic Acid Analogs, Water, and Na+, Cl- Ions".

 The systems for which the data was obtained follows the notation: w = water